 Out of stock

-We feed these bits of carrot and dried pet food, though they may also be nibbling at the oak wood/flake soil we offer them.
-Not sure!
+Historically we feed these bits of carrot and dried pet food, though they might also be nibbling at the oak wood/flake soil we offer them.
+Testing out our kinshi product for this new batch, sold separately.
 See photos of this species Bugguide.Net.

 There are no reviews yet.

 Save my name, email, and website in this browser for the next time I comment.